But what about this little guy? In my hands-on review of the Levoit LV-H126 I’ll tell you what you need to know before buying.

 Before long-term testing and after unpacking, I inspected both to check out the build quality and appearance.
 It’s a very well-made purifier, despite being a lower-priced model that’s pretty basic.
 Fit and finish are excellent and just as good as the other products from Levoit I’ve owned.

 I own and use several air purifiers from Levoit already (including the super-popular LV-H132), so I had the same expectations for build quality for here.
 The great news is that I wasn’t let down.

 Fit and finish are great.
 It’s very put together and I couldn’t find any visible defects, gaps, or assembly problems at all.
 No visible defects of any kind.

 By the way, everything worked great right out of the box!

-The finish on the LV-H126 is a glossy white, while a front vent cover has a stitched fabric material and the company logo.
+The finish on the LV-H126 is a glossy white, while the front vent cover has a stitched fabric material and the company logo.
 Note: The front cover isn’t removable.
 It’s a nice looking little unit, despite being a lower-priced model.

 It’s covered with a nice fabric material that reminds me of denim.
 The front cover sits above the fresh air output as the fan works and directs air to the sides and top.

 Inside the box are several nice items including 2 additional pre-filters.
 There’s also a brief but good quality owner’s manual as well as a warranty & company info card.
 Note that there’s an offer inside for an extra 1-year warranty extension if you register it within 14 days!

 - The purifier (sealed filter is pre-installed, needs to be removed)

 - Owner’s manual & warranty card/customer support card